madrez-mohammadi/infrastructure-operations-playbook/CURRENT_STATE.md

 Known Issues:

 - Real DNS case does not exist yet.
-- Printer case does not exist yet.
 - DHCP/IP conflict case does not exist yet.
 - Runbooks do not exist yet.

 Next Suggested Work:

-- Create one real case study or runbook from the approved work queue.
+- Create the DHCP / IP conflict case study next.